Aung San Suu Kyi to appear in court May 24, lawyer says - RFI

 Mass protests have continued since the coup, with hundreds of thousands defying junta rule to demand a return to democracy and the release of Suu Kyi.

-They have been met with live ammunition from security forces -- at least 780 civilians have been killed in brutal crackdowns, said a local monitoring group.
+They have been met with live ammunition from security forces -- at least 780 civilians have been killed in brutal crackdowns, according to the Assistance Association for Political Prisoners, a local monitoring group.

+The coup and its aftermath have also seen a spike in clashes between the military and Myanmar's numerous ethnic rebel armies, sending tens of thousands of civilians fleeing their homes.

+Thai authorities said on Monday that about 2,000 people who had crossed the border to escape air strikes in Myanmar's eastern Karen state had returned voluntarily.

 © 2021 AFP